Nisgaʼa: Treaty

-On August 4, 1998, a land-claim was settled between the Nisga’a, the government of British Columbia, and the Government of Canada.
-As part of the settlement in the Nass River valley, nearly 2,000 km2 of land was officially recognized as Nisga’a, and a 300,000 dam3 water reservation was also created.
+On August 4, 1998, a land-claim was settled between the Nisgaʼa, the government of British Columbia, and the Government of Canada.
+As part of the settlement in the Nass River valley, nearly 2,000 km2 of land was officially recognized as Nisgaʼa, and a 300,000 dam3 water reservation was also created.
 Bear Glacier Provincial Park was also created as a result of this agreement.
 The land-claim's settlement was the first formal treaty signed by a First Nation in British Columbia since the Douglas Treaties in 1854 (Vancouver Island) and Treaty 8 in 1899 (northeastern British Columbia).
-The land owned collectively is under internal pressures from the Nisga'a people to turn it over into a system of individual ownership.
+The land owned collectively is under internal pressures from the Nisgaʼa people to turn it over into a system of individual ownership.
 This would have an effect on the rest of Canada in regards to First Nations lands.

 History

-The Tseax Cone in a valley above and east of the Ksi Sii Aks (formerly Tseax River) was the source for an eruption during the 18th century that killed approximately 2,000 Nisga’a people from poisonous volcanic gases.
+The Tseax Cone in a valley above and east of the Ksi Sii Aks (formerly Tseax River) was the source for an eruption during the 18th century that killed approximately 2,000 Nisgaʼa people from poisonous volcanic gases.